scaleoutsean/awesome-solidfire/README.md

 #### Grafana/Prometheus - solidfire-exporter

 - [Solidfire Exporter](https://github.com/mjavier2k/solidfire-exporter/) fetches and serves SolidFire metrics in the Prometheus format
   - Recommended for stand-alone SolidFire and Kubernetes
   - Works within Kubernetes without changes

 #### Prometheus - NetApp Trident metrics

+- SolidFire
+  - see SolidFire Exporter (above)
+  - another options is SolidFire SNMP-to-Telegraf-to-Prometheus (example [configuration files](https://scaleoutsean.github.io/2021/08/13/solidfire-snmp-v3-grafana))
+- NetApp Trident
   - In v20.01 NetApp Trident delivered support for Prometheus metrics.
 A how-to is available [here](https://netapp.io/2020/02/20/prometheus-and-trident/)

 #### Icinga and Nagios

 - [ElementOS-Monitoring](https://github.com/aleex42/elementOS-monitoring) - more [here](https://blog.krogloth.de/nagios-icinga-monitoring-for-netapp-solidfire/)
 - [nagfire](https://github.com/scaleoutsean/nagfire/) - supports status check of both SolidFire clusters and individual nodes (Python 3)

-#### SNMP MIBs
+#### SNMP and SolidFire MIBs

 - SolidFire MIBs may be downloaded from the SolidFire/Element Web UI.
 You can download the MIB files and open them to see what events and stats are gathered and sent by it
 - SolidFire OID is 1.3.6.1.4.1.38091 (`.iso.org.dod.internet.private.enterprises.solidFire`)
+  - For v3, EngineID's are unique per node; find them with `snmpwalk -DALL -v3 -l AuthNoPriv -u netapp -a MD5 -A "NetApp123$" -x DES -X "NetApp123$" $MIP 2>&1 | grep "probe found engineID"` (h/t Mike Henry) or Wireshark dump of `snmpwalk -v3` against each MIP
 - SNMP is disabled by default.
 If you enable it, you may choose v2 or v3
 - Check SolidFire Postman collection for SNMP-related API methods (there's 10 or so of them).
 For example, `SnmpSendTestTraps` lets us send test SNMP Trap from MVIP once SNMP is enabled and configured
 - Deep dive into SolidFire SNMP can be found [here](https://scaleoutsean.github.io/2021/07/19/solidfire-mib-snmp-monitoring)
+- Telegraf SNMP plugin can be used to extract SolidFire SNMP data (see link to a how-to under Prometheus, above)

 #### Splunk